-A bit of love emotional investment is the difference that I put into my mixes.
-Mixing and finishing a production is a special process for me.
-Take a listen to my sample mixes and let my work speak for itself.
+Mixing and finishing your production is a special process for me.
+A bit of love emotional investment is the difference that I give to your mix.
+Take a listen to my samples and let my work speak for itself.

 Tell me about your project and how I can help, through the 'Contact' button above.

 I've worked closely with Matt over the last several years, and each time the work has always exceeded expectations.
 His professionalism is only matched by his creativity and laid-back attitude.
 He'll always be the first person I call when I need a producer, an engineer, or even a quick production tip.
 I am looking forward to expanding our robust well of material.